 Boursorama previously presented in the Private Banking, Global Investment Management and Services division is now included in the French Networks.
-SGM Alternative Investments' structured products, index tracking products and alternative investment activities are merged with those of Lyxor Asset Management, and therefore incorporated in Corporate and Investment Banking as from January 1, 2010. -

-As from January 1, 2010, the financial contribution of Amundi (the asset management division 25%-owned by Societe Generale and 75%-owned by Credit Agricole) will be presented under "Net income from companies accounted for by the equity method?
+SGMM Alternative Investments' structured products, index tracking products and alternative investment activities are merged with those of Lyxor Asset Management, and therefore incorporated in Corporate and Investment Banking as from January 1, 2010. -As from January 1, 2010, the financial contribution of Amundi (the asset management division 25%-owned by Societe Generale and 75%-owned by Credit Agricole) will be presented under "Net income from companies accounted for by the equity method".

 The Group realigned its organisational structure in Q1 2009.
 All of the real estate subsidiaries which were previously affiliated with Corporate and Investment Banking, except for ODIPROM, are now part of the French Networks.
 The main entities transferred are GENEFIM, SOGEPROM and GENEFIMMO and their respective subsidiaries.
 The entities SGAM AI CREDIT PLUS and SGAM AI CREDIT PLUS OPPORTUNITES, previously affiliated with the Corporate Centre, are now part of Corporate and Investment Banking.
 The Group has also transferred a securities portfolio classified in available-for-sale securities and held-to-maturity securities from the Corporate Centre to Corporate and Investment Banking.
-Very divide accessing accessing and the uncertainty securities from the Corporate Centre to Corporate and Investment Banking.
+Purple Registre